Quillwyrm/LiteNotes/README.md

 - Footnotes, math, admonitions, or other extension syntax

 If you use these, they will still render as readable text, just without special styling or layout.

+## Future Plans:
 More features to come in later releases including:
-- interactive links (URL/Project file)
+- interactive links (URL/Project file).
-- Table rendering
+- Table rendering.
-- Images (from project dir)
+- Images (from project dir).
-- Table of Contents Navigator
+- Table of Contents Navigator.
 - and more!

----